IABTechLab/ucid/spec/UCID v1.0 DRAFT.md

 # Implementation Guide <a name="implementation-guide"></a>

 To put these concepts into practice, Registration Authorities must know how to communicate with one another, how to discover peer RAs and how to verify UCIDs.
 Clients of RAs must know how to authenticate, request new domains and UCIDs and how to obtain UCID metadata.
 Each of these operations is implemented using a REST API operation that follows a standard URI, request and response format.
 This section describes each of the operations that must be implemented by a RA and the behavior that each should implement.
-For documentation purposes, each example below uses the example RA host name https://ucid.example.com.
+For documentation purposes, each example below uses the example RA host name https://ucid.example.com, which uses the RAID "EX".

 ## URL Character Escaping <a name="escaping"></a>
-For API GET operations that include the UCID in the URL path or query string, the UCID value must be URL-escaped to encode any reserved non-alphanumeric characters, such as colon, forward slash, etc. For example, a verification GET operation for the UCID code **CC:ABC/12345/030** would be escaped as [https://ucid.example.com/ucids/CC%3AABC%2F12345%2F030](https://ucid.example.com/ucids/CC%3AABC%2F12345%2F030)
+For API GET operations that include the UCID in the URL path or query string, the UCID value must be URL-escaped to encode any reserved non-alphanumeric characters, such as colon, forward slash, etc. For example, a verification GET operation for the UCID code **EX.ABC/12345/030** would be escaped as [https://ucid.example.com/ucids/EX.ABC%2F12345%2F030](https://ucid.example.com/ucids/EX.ABC%2F12345%2F030)

 ## Public Operations <a name="public-operations"></a>